FIRE SUPPRESSION SYSTEMS

 Atec is an ISO 14001:2014 organization, and we stress compliance to eco-friendly solutions.
 Our experience with all types of engine test sub-systems is unsurpassed.
 Atec knows Brick and Mortar turbine test cells, Hush Houses, Test Cells in a Box, and Intermediate Test Stands.
 We have the knowledge and data necessary to implement any fire suppression system for AeroEngine Test Cell applications.
 Atec was one of only two well-experienced engineering, construction and integration contractors providing testimonial inputs to the USAF in late 2015 on fire systems for next generation engine test and support enclosures.
 We monitor NFPA, UL, NICET, SFPE, FSSA, ISO and major manufacturers to be a well-informed pacesetter for fire safety in our aerosupport niche.

 Certain fire suppression agents have the ability to quickly suppress fires and protect sensitive equipment without causing harm to people or the environment.
 Such advanced suppressants usually involve engineered systems that are especially suited to suppress Special Hazard fires in areas where an electrically non-conductive medium is required, where electronic systems cannot be shut down in an emergency, where cleanup of other agents poses a problem, and in normally human-occupied areas that demand a non-toxic, no residue agent.
 Modern fire retardant, no-residue gases such as Novec1230®, FM200 and FE25 are gaining popularity.
 Ultra-fine, low volume water mists and airborne powders are also receiving attention–and Atec is at the forefront of such aviation and industrial fire suppression solutions.
+Atec recently joined a team involved in deployment of new, non-PFAs foam delivery systems for naval applications, and we expect promising results from these team efforts.

 Contact us to discuss your fire safety needs!